darlanmendonca/minimalist/README.md

 ### Contributions

 Found a bug, or have an idea?
-Please, create a issue, or a pull request, we love open source!!
+Please, create a issue or a pull request, always have enhancements to do!!